Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Additionally, he’d also have done some amount of weight training to gain muscle mass and increase the number of calories he burned in a day.

-After the surgery, he may have gone through a much lighter version of his previous workouts.
+After the surgery, he may have gone through a much lighter version of his previous workouts, but walking around pretty healthy remains a staple.

 What Was His Diet Routine?

-His diet routine was quite simple.
+His diet routine was quite simple but pretty healthy.
 It consisted of lean meat, vegetables, and carb sources like rice and oatmeal.

 He also avoided high-calorie foods like rice and white bread during dinner time as they spiked his blood glucose levels [1].

-Gardell's weight gain was a result of unhealthy eating habits, smoking, and drinking.
+Gardell's weight gain was a result of unhealthy eating habits, smoking cigarettes, and drinking.
 His first step was to eliminate these habits, and that led him toward a weight loss mindset.

-Billy Gardell's weight loss journey initially began by quitting all unhealthy foods and habits.
-This put him in the right mindset to carry on with his fitness goals.
+Billy Gardell's weight loss effort initially began by quitting all unhealthy foods and habits.
+This put him in the right mindset to carry on with his fitness goals, making him a big believer in self-care.

 Is Surgery a Good Option for Fat Loss?